 Most falls occur in the home or nearby.
 An uneven step or a rug that is not properly fixed might not be something a senior can avoid easily, so fall-proofing your loved one’s home is essential.
 Walk around the house and take inventory of what you see.
 Everyday items could be increasing the risk of trips or falls, so you’ll want to:

 - Ensure lighting is adequate.
 As previously discussed, poor eyesight can increase a senior's risk of falling, and poor lighting has precisely the same result.
 Make sure stairs are especially well lit and have your loved one call you or another family member if a bulb blows.

 - Fix damage.
-It may be that the front step has been broken or uneven for as long as you can remember, but now that your loved one is at higher risk from falls, it’s time to fix it.
+It may be that the front step has been broken or uneven for as long as you can remember, but now that your loved one is at higher risk of falls, it’s time to fix it.
 All floors should be flat and firm and wobbly steps can be a particular danger.

 - Floorcoverings should be fixed to the floor.
 Check that carpets are correctly attached at the edges, particularly on stairs.
 Remove rugs unless they can be fixed down.

 - Look at how the home is arranged.
 A sofa may have stuck out into the center of the room for years, but now that your loved one is aging, it could become a hazard, so consider placing it against a wall.
 Open spaces are safest.
 Unnecessary, decorative furniture pieces might be better put away.